 When you get to the steps stand on the top step.
 It will have an X on it.
 When the Provost calls your name advance immediately.
 If the Provost calls a name that is not your name do not step on the stage.
 This is the Provost's cue to say "in absentia."
 If you fake us out here you will get somebody else's diploma.

 When there are six (6) candidates waiting at the bottom of the steps the Junior Marshals will have the next row of that degree rise and move to the right side of the stage.

 When the Provost calls your name you will cross the stage to the President, take your diploma with your left hand and shake the President's hand with your right hand.
-You will then cross the stage to Mr. Tom Smith, the Chair of the Board of Trustees and shake his hand.
+You will then cross the stage to the Chair of the Board of Trustees and shake hands.
 Then exit the platform and return to your seat.
 Sit as soon as you return to your seat.
 This sequence will be repeated for each degree.

 Prior to his charge to the graduates, the President will have you move your tassel from the right to the left side of your cap.

 If you have an empty diploma folder you need to see the business office or the registrar.